Cleveland Evans, Jr

 Staff Sergeant

-3RD MOTOR TRANS BN, 3RD MARDIV
+3RD MOTOR TRANS BN, 3RD MARDIV, III MAF

 United States Marine Corps